 - Allergic reaction to the contrast dye

-- Blood clot or bleeding where the catheter is inserted, which could partly block blood flow to the leg
+- Blood clot or bleeding where the catheter is inserted, which could partly block blood flow to the leg or hand (rare)

 - Damage to an artery or artery wall from the catheter, which can block blood flow and cause a stroke (rare)